analogueorm/analogue/readme.md

 If you intend to build applications following the **DDD** approach, **Analogue** can be a great asset for you.

-Jump to the [Simple ACL Tutorial](https://github.com/analogueorm/analogue/wiki/Simple-ACL-Tutorial) for a guided tour.
+Check the [Documentation](https://github.com/analogueorm/analogue/wiki/Simple-ACL-Tutorial) for more details.

 ##Features